 In verse 8, you read that Abraham died when he was vieli vieli and passût di dîs.
 The adjective vieli, as you have seen before, means old; it is repeated here for emphasis, giving it the sense of very old indeed.
 As for passût di dîs, meaning full of days, this will have perhaps reminded you of a usage you saw back in Gjenesi 3:14, when you read: tu varâs di passiti di pulvin (you will have to eat dust; more literally, you will have to feed yourself dust, nourish yourself of dust).
 The verb passi means to feed, to fill, to satiate.
 The past participle of passi is passût; in passût di dîs, you can understand passût as meaning full, replete.

-You will perhaps recall the expression dâ dongje, meaning to gather, to accumulate.
-Used reflexively, as in dâsi dongje, it can be understood as meaning to come together.
-Again in verse 8, you read: Abram al spirà, al murì […] al tornà a dâsi dongje de sô int (Abraham breathed his last breath, he died, he came together again with his people).
-The sense of coming together again with his people is that he returned to his family members who had died before him.
+You will perhaps recall the expression dâ dongje, meaning to gather.
+Used reflexively, as in dâsi dongje, it means to gather oneself.
+Again in verse 8, you read: Abram al spirà, al murì […] al tornà a dâsi dongje de sô int (Abraham breathed his last, he died, he gathered himself back unto his people).
+The sense of gathering oneself unto one’s people is that of joining one’s dead predecessors.

 You have already learnt the Friulian verb soterâ, meaning to bury.
 You now learn a second way to express this: sepulî, or sapulî.
 In verse 9, you read: lu soterarin tal landri di Macpele (they buried him in the cave of Machpelah).
 Then, in verse 10, you read: là a forin sapulîts Abram e la sô femine Sare (there Abraham and his wife were buried).